alemarcha/UMS/README.md

     volumes:
     logvolume01: {}

+Using docker-compose(Use remote db or local which we can share with other apps)

+production

+* remote_db(We are working on it)
+* local_db(We are working on it)

+development

+* remote_db(We are working on it)
+* local_db(We are working on it)

-We are storing the mongo data in:
+We are storing the mongo data in when we use utils-docker/docker-shared-mongo(Deprecated) or utils-docker/docker-compose-internal:

       - ~/data/mongodb_data/:/data/db